-- All pollutant analyses, including sampling techniques, to be submitted as part of an Industrial Discharge Permit

-Application and Questionnaire or report shall be performed in accordance with the techniques prescribed in 40 CFR - Part 136 and amendments thereto, unless otherwise specified in an applicable Categorical Pretreatment Standard. - 2325 If 40 CFR Part 136 does not contain sampling or analytical techniques for the pollutant in question, or where the - 2326 EPA determines that the Part 136 sampling and analytical techniques are inappropriate for the pollutant in question, - 2320 El Adetermines triat tille i are 130 sampling and analytical teerminates are mappinopriate for the poliutaritim question - 2327 sampling and analyses shall be performed by using validated analytical methods or any other applicable sampling - and analytical procedures, including procedures suggested by the OJRSA or other parties approved by EPA.
+All pollutant analyses, including sampling techniques, to be submitted as part of an Industrial Discharge Permit Application and Questionnaire or report shall be performed in accordance with the techniques prescribed in 40 CFR Part 136 and amendments thereto, unless otherwise specified in an applicable Categorical Pretreatment Standard.
+If 40 CFR Part 136 does not contain sampling or analytical techniques for the pollutant in question, or where the EPA determines that the Part 136 sampling and analytical techniques are inappropriate for the pollutant in question, sampling and analyses shall be performed by using validated analytical methods or any other applicable sampling and analytical procedures, including procedures suggested by the OJRSA or other parties approved by EPA.